 This report will detail the exact nature of the injury you suffered, the cosmetic effect of the injury when healed, any physical disability in the use of your hand and any psychological reaction.

-Depending on the content of this report - it is likely that the sum for your pain and suffering will be calculated between: £1,000 and £6,100.
+Depending on the content of this report – it is likely that the sum for your pain and suffering will be calculated: up to £21,000.

 In addition – you would be entitled to claim your financial losses, both past and future, as a direct result of the accident; including: lost income, medical expenses, travel expenses to hospital / GP, help in the home, disadvantage on the open labour market (should you continue in your job you may be less likely than a worker with no finger injury to obtain another job), etc.

-Free online solicitor assistance with making your finger injury work accident claim
+Free online solicitor assistance with making your finger injury at work accident claim

 If you would like to speak to me in person about your work accident or commence a claim for compensation for the loss of the tip of your finger, click finger work accident claim.